Hirokuman/generator-konode/README.md

 # generator-konode
-Knockout.js and Node.js(express) template for Yeoman Generator
+Knockout.js and Node.js(express) template for Yeoman Generator.

+this template is for Simple Page Application.

 built-in